funkhaus/wp-shopify/README.md

 * `has-variants` will be added to any product that has variants on Shopify.
 * `product-unavailable` will be added to any product whose inventory is less than or equal to 0 (or is unavailable for any other reason).

+### Templates

+wshop includes a few standard templates, prepared using underscore.js, to help you render data efficiently:

+* `wshop-templates/cart-line-item.php` renders single items in the cart.
+* `wshop-templates/product-gallery.php` renders a product gallery using all images attached to a product.

 --------